 You should clean this appliance regularly because it has a tendency to accumulate grease and food residue that can adversely affect your health.

 To leave your microwave spotless, fill a container with two cups water and a tablespoon of vinegar.
 Microwave it on high for 3-4 minutes so the water can evaporate.
 Wait for about 10 minutes before opening the door so the steam can get to every corner of the oven.

 Carefully remove the container, then clean the walls of the microwave using a sponge with a little baking soda.

 To finish, wipe the walls clean with a clean, wet cloth.

-This surface requires cleaning and disinfecting every day, several times a day as it can accumulate a lot of bacteria, food residue and grease that can put your health at risk and attract pests.
+These hard to clean surfaces require cleaning and disinfecting every day, several times a day as they can accumulate a lot of bacteria, food residue and grease that can put your health at risk and attract pests.

 To make this task easier and kill microorganisms, mix vinegar, water and lemon juice and apply with a wet cloth.
 Make sure to get every inch of this surface.

 If the grime is stuck on or really difficult to remove, make a paste with baking soda and lemon juice.
 Then, scrub the surface until it’s spotless.